avnikonenko/hpc-scripts/README.md

 # hpc-scripts

 Utilities for working with high-performance computing (HPC) environments.
+The scripts help inspect PBS job efficiency and monitor CPU and memory usage on a running system or process tree.

+**Tags:** hpc, pbs, monitoring, cpu, memory

 ## Installation